 To succeed, our systems and infrastructures must perform well on a consistent basis.
 We have experienced and may from time to time experience system interruptions that make some or all of our systems or data unavailable and prevent our services from functioning properly for our users.
 Any such interruption could arise for any number of reasons, including as a result of our current efforts to consolidate some of the legacy brands' platforms or as a result of actions by government agencies.
+Consolidation of multiple brands into a single platform may also create a single point of failure in which a failure in a single platform could cause an interruption to multiple services at the same time.
 Further, our systems and infrastructures are vulnerable to damage from cyberattacks, fire, power loss, telecommunications failures, computer viruses, software bugs, acts of God, and similar events.
 While we have backup systems in place for certain aspects of our operations, not all of our systems and infrastructures are fully redundant, disaster recovery planning is not sufficient for all eventualities, and our property and business interruption insurance coverage may not be adequate to fully compensate us for any losses that we may suffer.
 Any interruptions or outages, regardless of the cause, could negatively impact our users' experiences with our platforms, tarnish our brands' reputations, and decrease demand for our services, any or all of which could adversely affect our business, financial condition, and results of operations.